sei-curiosity/hw-week08day02-03-lifecycle-events-axios/README.md

 -  Write `onSubmit` function to add form object to meme array in state and reset form object to clear form.

 ### On Completion
-- Send a pull request using "Solution for Week08Day02"
+- Send a pull request with commit message "Solution for Week08Day02"

 ## Bonus:
 ### Add to previous Meme Codealong